 The film is about the marriage of Pete (Paul Rudd) and Debbie (Leslie Mann), two supporting characters from Apatow's 2007 film Knocked Up, although there is not the slightest reason that has to be the case: a quick change of character names would have changed not a blessed thing about the film, so long as Rudd and Mann were still in the lead roles.
 As you'd guess from the title, both of them are in the process of turning 40 - the week the film occupies is the week between their birthdays - and that is crisis enough, without all of the other problems stacking up around them: their newly pubescent elder daughter, Sadie (Maude Apatow, the director's daughter by Mann) is fighting them on every pretext, Pete's quixotic dream of a niche record label catering to fans of old, iconic rock groups is hemorrhaging money, $12,000 has just gone missing from Debbie's clothing boutique, Pete keeps loaning his dad (Albert Brooks) money, and Debbie has decided that this is the perfect moment for the whole family to go on a health kick, which means she's giving up cigarettes and Pete is giving up sugar, just in case the world wasn't stressful enough.
 In a couple of places, Apatow...
 I don't want to say he "gins up" conflict, because that sounds a bit snotty and judgey.

 Let us say, he requires that the characters be in conflict that is a bit more broad than seems to completely fit, in order that there be comedy.
-In particular, and this is going to count as a semi-spoiler for something that happens about halfway through, Apatow's relies again on the use of pregnancy as a plot point, for the second time in four movies he's directed, for the second time in a movie, and for the second time in a movie he produced just this year.
+In particular, and this is going to count as a semi-spoiler for something that happens about halfway through, Apatow's relies again on the use of pregnancy as a plot point, for the second time in four movies he's directed, and for the second time in a movie he produced just this year.
 It's starting to look a little bit obsessive, is all.
 And it feel tremendously inauthentic in This Is 40, a movie that would otherwise do just fine with all the character arcs it has going, except in that it permits Apatow to once again demonstrate that he has a really weirdly conservative side when it comes to nuclear families, for a guy who has made penises and the word "fuck" such important components of contemporary American comedy.

 It's a shaggy script, is what I mean to say; even shaggier than Apatow's last movie, Funny People, and for much the same reason, and to much the same effect.
 With every new movie he makes, it becomes clearer that his approach to storytelling is to gather a bunch of people he trusts, put them onscreen, and then find the characters in the process of watching the actors flesh them out.
 And by the time he's found the characters, he's fallen so much in love with them that he can't back off and treat them badly.
 This is both the greatest strength and most debilitating flaw of his filmography: he is extraordinarily generous and indulgent to the characters he's written.
 This is why all of his films run to such insane lengths for comedies (This Is 40 comes in at 135 minutes), and why there are so many subplots that exist just to feed lines to his beloved troupe of character actors (in this case, a strange third-act rivalry between characters played by Jason Segel and Chris O'Dowd that shrivels up and dies from the word "go"): he is, to some variable degree of success, attempting to capture life as he's watching it lived in front of him.